grace-ac/grace-ac.github.io/_posts/2023-07-21-MUSP-start-day.md

 I collected ____mL of CF from adult E, using a 3ml syringe and a 26 G 1 inch needle.
 We use a new needle for each new pull of CF, and remove the needle to put the CF into the 25ml short falcon tube so that it's hopefully avoiding getting any microbiota that might be on the needle from the star's dermis in with the CF.

 Calculation for goal amount of CF: 200ul x 16 = 3,200ul; we want about 300ul for coelomoocytes and coelomocyte supernatant and 2 smears, and then about 750ul for saving the CF with shield... total about 4,250ul.
 Aim for about 5ml of CF to collect.

 We heat-killed half (placed in 25ml short falcon tube and placed in boiling water-bath for 10 mins).
 Melanie injected 200ul of heat-killed CF into n=8 Friday Harbor (FH) stars.
 She took the FH star out of it's bin, injected it, and then placed it in it's assigned bin for co-housing with the other stars.

 I did the same, but with raw CF from adult E.

-Samples preserved from adult E: coelomocytes and coelomocyte supernatant
+Samples preserved from adult E:
+- 1 tube of coelomocytes with shield and a tube of the associated coelomocyte supernatant
-2 coelomic fluid smears
+- 2 coelomic fluid smears
-Remaining CF - DNA/RNA Shield added for Melanie's pathogen discovery work
+- Remaining CF - DNA/RNA Shield added for Melanie's pathogen discovery work